What is shagreen leather?

 It was also during this period that new colours were introduced.
 Previously natural plant dyes or bleaches were used so the only colours really available were greens or white.
-Now with the introduction of chemical dyes a much wider spectrum of colours could be obtained.
+Furthermore, with the introduction of chemical dyes a much wider spectrum of colours can be obtained.

 Leafing through old Christies and Sotheby’s sales catalogues and seeing the pieces from designers reawakened Henry’s early interest in shagreen.
 He explains:

 Personally I don’t like the concept of killing fish just for their skin and throwing away the meat, but that is how real shagreen is traditionally produced.
 This led me to think of creating an alternative material.